Guide: Safe and Toxic Holiday Plants for Pets

 Do people actually hang mistletoe anymore?
 For those who do who are not in a Hallmark film, keep mistletoe high up as well, out of reach of cats and dogs.
 Often overlooked, here are one of the most toxic holiday plants.

-These pretty flowers are actually pretty toxic.
-All parts are, so I never let these come in my house despite how lovely they seem.
+All parts of Cyclamen are pretty toxic, so I never let these come in my house despite how lovely they seem.

-These are different lilies than the Peace Lily mentioned above, are way more toxic and part of the Lilium genus.
+These are different lilies than the Peace Lily I mention above, but are way more toxic and part of the Lilium genus.
 Typically seen in floral arrangements, these are the smelly ones where all parts of the flower are very deadly to cats.
 I won’t even let them in my house.
-They are sometimes given as gifts in the winter in which case I hand them right back.
+They’re sometimes given as gifts in the winter in which case I hand them right back.